KartikayKaul/Matrix/README.md

 There are several other function calls for matrix multiplication in the library.
 Each has its own specialty, negatives and positives.
 There is a non-parallelized version of `linear::para_strassen_multiply`

-## Documentation
- You can go to [Matrix wiki](https://github.com/DrakenWan/Matrix/wiki) to read documentation for example usage and reference.

 ## Updates
 - (commit update timestamp: 030520240406).
 I have made MAJOR CHANGES!
 So I have removed the memory alignment because the code for that was not portable.
 I have added BLIS Framework inspired code (source material added as reference in the code file) for general matrix multiply.
 This has sped up the code significantly.
 There is also a standalone gemm function that works on double square matrices.
 All the code is haphazardly put as of now and I will make changes to make it more compact if possible.
 And all the benchmarks for matrix multiplication will be updated soon.
 As of now I am just committing the changes.